smartcontractkit/ethwrite-adapter/README.md

   - Choose an existing role or create a new one
   - Click Create Function
 - Under Function code, select "Upload a .zip file" from the Code entry type drop-down
-- Click Upload and select the `cl-ea.zip` file
+- Click Upload and select the `cl-ethtx.zip` file
 - Handler should remain index.handler
 - Add the environment variable:
+  - Key: URL
+  - Value: RPC_Endpoint_To_Connect
-  - Key: API_KEY
+  - Key: PRIVATE_KEY
-  - Value: Your_API_key
+  - Value: Your_Private_key
 - Save

 ## Install to GCP

 - In Functions, create a new function, choose to ZIP upload
-- Click Browse and select the `cl-ea.zip` file
+- Click Browse and select the `cl-ethtx.zip` file
 - Select a Storage Bucket to keep the zip in
 - Function to execute: gcpservice
 - Click More, Add variable
+  - NAME: URL
+  - VALUE: RPC_Endpoint_To_Connect
-  - NAME: API_KEY
+  - NAME: PRIVATE_KEY
-  - VALUE: Your_API_key
+  - VALUE: Your_Private_key